 The Turks and Caicos doesn’t quite have as wide a selection of sailing charter vessels as it does motorized options, and for this reason, we advise booking well in advance of your planned visit.

 Many tour companies offer 2-3 public cruises per week, with the remainder being private excursions.
 Often, this is one or two public sunset cruises and one snorkeling trip.
 The public cruises are often competitively priced compared motorized tours.

-It’s important to be aware of cancelations policies before booking.
+It’s important to be aware of cancellations policies before booking.
 Due to the local business’s inability to rebook with short notice, all or a large percentage of the excursion cost is charged if the booking is canceled within a few days of the departure date.